popo00oo/web_application_project/README.md

 **Login by admin**<br>
 **User name: admin**<br>
 **Password:admin123**<br>
 I still want to keep the client user, admin uses django's absuser way, and is separating them.
 So i use JWT authentication.
-And I also use throttle to protect back-end services
+And I also use throttle to protect back-end services.
+My back end has changed a lot, making sure the front and back ends are separated.

 **Frontend**
 In terminal  **npm install** and **npm run start**